August 31, 2021 | by Mike Cintolo

 Relative Performance (RP) Analysis

-The chart above shows a positive situation that developed in one of today’s best growth stocks more than 15 years ago.
+The chart above shows a positive situation that developed in one of today’s best growth stocks … nearly 20 years ago.
 Amazon (AMZN) rallied nicely into May 2002 before it corrected for more than two months.
 But here’s the key: As the stock began to bounce, the RP line reached new highs many weeks ahead of the price—a sign the stock’s sponsorship and momentum was strong.
 Sure enough, shares continued higher and went on to big gains in the year ahead.

 Now consider the above chart, which shows the opposite situation.
 After a long uptrend, the stock hit new price and RP peaks in November 2010.
 All was well.
 But after months of consolidation, the stock tried to hit new highs in July 2011 … but the RP line did not conform.
 A negative divergence!
 Sure enough, the stock itself faded from there and eventually fell more than 30%.